Myndex/apca-introduction/analysis.md

     threshold values.
 Just like the shift by 1 in the WCAG formula, this can simply be ignored._

-The scale/offset adjust is part of perceptual uniformity. xi can't discard it just because he doesn't understand it.
-No, it can not be ignored.
-The bastardized math that xi presents here is **not a valid version of APCA**.
-It is corrupted and distorted in order to play into xi's narrative.
+The scale/offset adjustment is part of APCA's perceptual uniformity.
+Removing it changes the algorithm's behavior in ways that invalidate subsequent comparisons.
+The modified math presented here does **not** represent APCA and should not be treated as equivalent.

 .